 As the 1970s ushered in a new age of equality for women, as well as a growing demand for dual-income lifestyles, the durability of all-metal machines was lost at the same time many women abandoned sewing.
 Gone was an age of designing, constructing, and servicing our own clothing and fabric goods in the home.
 Sensible families could purchase clothing more cheaply than sewing it at home, thanks to low-cost labor and high-volume factories.
 This freed wives, mothers, and daughters to pursue jobs and careers.

 Today, many share a passion for the craft and artistry of stitching fabric into beautiful and useful things, but no longer is the home sewing machine an essential tool for most families.

-Filmmakers Brenda and James Wolfensberger have been traveling through New York, New England, Ohio, Maryland, and Virginia to bring you the first full-length, comprehensive documentary on vintage sewing machines.
+Filmmakers Brenda and James Wolfensberger traveled through New York, New England, Ohio, Maryland, and Virginia to bring you the first full-length, comprehensive documentary on vintage sewing machines.
 Enjoy interviews with collectors, mechanics, and restoration enthusiasts Scott Kennedy, Renato Pace, Karen Castor, Danna L. Fore, Terry Crawford Palardy, Will McCann, Cathy Racine, and Joe Brennan.